 If you need to get around the United Kingdom without a private car, there are several options to choose from.
 Will it be trains, buses or long-distance coaches?
 Time, cost and environmental concerns are all part of the mix.
 This guide will help you find the travel choices that best fit your plans, time, budget and conscience.

-British train travel has been around a long time so the network is well established and extensive.
-Most major towns are connected to London and to each other by either direct services or links to regional hubs.
+British trains have been around, in one form or another, since the early 1800s.
+The network is well established and extensive, making train travel the easiest and, usually, the fastest way of getting around England, Scotland and Wales.
+It is also acknowledged to be the most eco-friendly way to travel in Britain.
+Most major towns are connected to London and to each other by either direct trains or by links through stations that are regional hubs.
 Smaller communities may have less frequent service or may require changing trains a few times but chances are there's a train station nearby.

-Any UK train company can take your booking and payment for any other train company on the system.
-The British train fares are nationally regulated so, other than special promotional fares a particular company may be running, the fare for a given journey will be the same regardless of which train company books or operates the trip.
+The good news is that any UK train company can take your booking and payment for any other train company on the system.
+The British train fares are nationally regulated so the fare for a given journey will be the same regardless of which train company sells you the ticket or operates the trip.

 Main Categories of Train Fares and Ticket Prices